patevs/music/README.md

 ## Usage

+❗️ **This tool works only with Python 3.6+**

 Run the setup script:

 ```powershell
 .\music.ps1
 ```

-For the most basic usage, downloading tracks is as easy as
+For the most basic usage, downloading tracks is as easy as:

 ```powershell
 spotdl --song https://open.spotify.com/track/2DGa7iaidT5s0qnINlwMjJ